Oldsmar, Florida: History

 A number of archeological digs in the Oldsmar area revealed small campsites as well as permanent villages that date from the Archaic period (c.
 8000 to 1000 BC).

 In 1916, Ransom E. Olds purchased 37,541 acres (151.92 km2) on the northern tip of Tampa Bay in order to design a planned community.
 The property appealed to Olds because of its proximity to several other towns (including Tampa and Tarpon Springs) as well as being located on the Tampa and Gulf Coast division of the Seaboard Air Line Railroad.
 The town went through a number of name changes.
 Initially, it was called R. E. Olds-on-the-Bay and then changed to Oldsmar.
 In 1927 the name was again changed, this time to Tampa Shores.
-And finally, in 1937, it went back to its old name of Oldsmar.
+Finally, in 1937, it went back to its old name of Oldsmar.

 Shortly after purchasing the property, Olds formed the Reo Farms Company (renamed Reolds Farms Company) in order to administer to the creation of his new town.
 Architects and city planners were hired to create drafts and laborers were hired for construction.
 The town possessed the staples of any small town, such as churches, schools, and a bank, as well as a railroad depot, sawmill, and dock facilities on the 10 miles of waterfront that faced Old Tampa Bay.
 Outside of town, tracts of land were parcelled up for agriculture.
 To advertise how good the land was for growing crops and raising livestock, the Reolds Farms Company built a model farm.
 On the farm was a herd of cattle, horses, pigs, and other livestock.
 They also had plots planted with potatoes, turnips, beets, celery, and citrus fruits, among other crops.
 An oil well was drilled but was never productive.

+Wayside Inn on State Street.
+Circa 1920.

 The company also initiated a large publicity campaign to attract Northerners into becoming residents.
 One of the more popular slogans used was "Oldsmar for Health, Wealth and Happiness."
 Tours were also planned with Pullmans chartered between Detroit and Oldsmar.
 To accommodate prospective residents and other tourists a 60-room hotel called the Wayside Inn was built.

 Olds named some of the roads himself including Gim Gong Road, named after the horticulturalist Lue Gim Gong.
 Olds had hired Gim Gong to help set up the agricultural community.

 Built in 1918 under the supervision of R.E.
 Olds, the Bank Building has been an important part of Oldsmar's history.
 Located in the heart of downtown Oldsmar, the building was built in the style of Mediterranean Revival using rare white Italian glazed bricks.
 In addition to the Oldsmar State Bank, the bank was originally home to the Reolds Farm Co, and the Real Estate Sale Department.
 By 1920, it was reported to be handling more than $1million worth of deposits.

 Photograph of 3 men standing amongst corn in Oldsmar, Florida.
 Circa 1900.